Masami-Nakaoka/bissucket/README.md

 I will investigate whether it can be realized.

 - Command add
   - issue create
   - issue complete
   - add comment
   - etc...

 ## Author

-Masami-Nakaoka
+namahu

 ## License